AIforGoodSimulator/_starter/README.md

 \* Team scope subject to change depending on requirements

 # To-do: team members
-Fill in the survey (link–deadline 14-Aug)
+Fill in the survey (deadline 14-Aug)
 * Confirm your time commitment (at least 3-4 hours per week, Aug-Oct)
 * Confirm approval from your Line Manager
 * Provide your personal email address to connect to tools